“Outlook .PST cannot be Opened”

 After you do that and you open Outlook, you will get an error that Outlook can’t find your .PST.

-Point Outlook to the .PST on your drive root.
+Point Outlook to the .PST in the Outlook Files folder on your C drive root, that you just moved.

 Click the Mail (Microsoft Outlook) link at the bottom of the list.

-Move any emails that have gone to this test folder and then close Outlook and again go back into the email settings and change the download email back to the inbox.
+Lastly, in Outlook, move any emails that have gone to this test folder back to your inbox and then close Outlook.
+Again, go back into the email account settings that you opened before and change the download email location back to the “inbox” by clicking on it.
+Click ok to exit this window.

 Please note that you must manually back up your .PST file every so often as it will not be protected.